 Meyers: In short, what factors led to the development of your solar shingles?

 Robert Allen: It all started with a phone call.
-I knew a man who worked for a German company, Rheinzink.
-He knew that our roofing company (Allen Brothers) excelled in specialty roofing and sheet metal.
-He’d gotten a call from then solar-leader, United Solar Ovonics (USO).
-Rheinzink was doing a lot of business with USO in Germany.
-USO asked him if he had any ideas on how USO might gain entrance into the residential solar market.
-He told them he didn’t have a clue, but based on their area code — being the same as mine — they should call us.
+I knew a woman who worked for a solar company, Energy Center of the World.
+She knew that our roofing company (Allen Brothers) excelled in specialty roofing and sheet metal.
+She’d gotten a call from then solar-leader, United Solar Ovonics (USO).
+She was doing a lot of business with USO in Germany.
+USO asked her if she had any ideas on how USO might gain entrance into the residential solar market.
+She told them she didn’t have a clue, but based on their area code — being the same as mine — they should call us.
 They called just before Christmas in 2006.

 Meyers: Where was your first product launched, and can you describe the performance successes and drawbacks?